By Celina M. Nadelman, M.D.

 What is CLL/SLL?

-CLL/SLL is a cancer of immune cells, called B cell lymphocytes.
-It can be found mostly in lymph nodes (lymphoma) or in the blood, spleen, and bone marrow (leukemia).
-It is known as an indolent lymphoma as it is usually slow growing, and many patients do not even have any symptoms.
+CLL/SLL is a cancer of immune system cells, called B cell lymphocytes.
+It can be found mostly in lymph nodes (lymphoma lump) or in the blood, spleen, and bone marrow (leukemia).
+It is known as an indolent lymphoma as it is usually slow growing, and many patients do not even have any symptoms of lymphoma.
 Sometimes it is picked up by a routine blood exam at the yearly physical.
 Many do not even need to be treated for a while.

 Causes and Risk Factors

-Causes and risk factors are largely unknown, but this is a lymphoma/leukemia that occurs in older people (average 65 years), with a slight male predominance.
-A family history of lymphoma may increase your chances of developing this type of malignancy.
+Causes and risk factors are largely unknown, but this is a lymphoma or leukemia that occurs in older people (average 65 years), with a slight male predominance.
+A family history of Hodgkin lymphoma or types of lymphoma may increase your chances of developing this type of malignancy.

 Treatment and Prognosis

-The prognosis of CLL/SLL is good, with many patients living without need for treatment.
-According to the National Cancer institute, 83% of patients survive 5 or more years after diagnosis.
+The prognosis of CLL/SLL lymphoma is good, with many patients living without need for treatment.
+According to the National Cancer Institute, 83% of patients survive 5 or more years after diagnosis, showing how this type of lymphoma is often manageable even when lymph nodes in neck cancer are involved.